mapbox/streambot/readme.md

 - `LambdaInvocationRole`: an IAM role that allows Lambda to read from the kinesis stream
 - `LambdaExecutionRole`: an IAM role that you can extend to provide permissions that your Lambda function requires to execute
 - `KinesisAdminRole`: an IAM role that an EC2 can assume which provides full privileges to manipulate the kinesis stream
+- `MetricName`: the name of the CloudWatch metric that tracks Lambda's success/failure

 #### Metrics and alarms